owlfish/owlauth-spec/Specification.md

 ```

 If the User is not registered with the Owlauth server, an USER_NOT_REGISTERED error will be returned at this stage.

+The server used for the Login must be used for subsequent Authentication and Refresh stages.
+I.e. a new Discovery stage should only be performed for a user if a new Login is going to be performed.

 ### Authentication